Do you remember the mean girl in your high school?

 If your home is mean to you the way Irene was mean to other girls, your home may be fairly organized, and even beautiful, but your home has hidden messages for you that sabotage your best efforts.
 In your choices of colors, shapes and materials, and in your choices of artwork, you have painted for yourself an unrealistic picture of your life.
 For example, you may say that you want to get along better with your spouse, but you have images, in the spot in the home designated for relationships, that state that you want to be single or that you’d be OK with a love triangle.
 You say you want to make more money, but you have placed images in your home that symbolize money going away.
 This disconnection from reality leads you to make bad choices in life.

 If you suspect that you may be self-sabotaging unconsciously and that things you have done in your home are “helping” you do this, you have two options.
-Option number one is to enroll in this course; option number 2 is to get a Feng Shui Immersion Program with me, so I can help you discover how you are stopping yourself from reaching your full potential.
-If you need payment plans, let me know.
+Go see your options here.